Ashel1/WhatToWatch/Sprint3.md

 - Created getWatchLater and getWatchHistory API to get the data that has been added by the addWatchLater and addWatchHistory, this is based on username the backend recieves from the frontend.
 - Tested the newly designed API using Postman.
 - Unit Testing for backend API's
+- API documentation for the newly created API's